Hero Background

 Term life insurance doesn’t offer permanent coverage, only covering specific periods.
 Terms normally range from 10 to 30 years.
 These policies are typically used as an inexpensive cash backup for young adults and other working families, but they aren’t a great choice for seniors.

-Term life insurance typically has restrictive health requirements, and seniors may not be eligible for many term policies or may have to pay unaffordably high rates.
+Term life insurance typically has restrictive health requirements, and seniors may not be eligible for many term policies or may have to pay unaffordable rates.

 2